KseniiaRyuma/terraform-aws-aws-full-hashistack/README.md

 # Provision a Best Practices HashiStack Cluster in AWS

-This Module allows Users to easily provision a Best Practice HashiStack cluster in their environment.
+This Module enables Users to provision a Best Practice HashiStack Cluster in a private network with a bastion host.
+The end result will be a 3-Node Consul, Vault, & Nomad Cluster, with TLS/encryption setup across them.

 ## Reference Material